-Whether you're an sworn maximalist or a devoted minimalist, the Scandinavian-bohemian combo is a fashionable fusion of both.
+Whether you're a sworn maximalist or a devoted minimalist, the Scandinavian-bohemian combo is a fashionable fusion of both.
 It's a scaled-back and insanely stylish version of the free-spirited aesthetic set within the confines of a clutter-free zone.
 Perhaps it's the busy modern lives we lead (who has the time to be that organized?), or maybe it's our perpetual state of wanderlust, but this artful mix really hits home, and we're rejoicing in this cool "undone" yet curated boho-chic formula.

 So how do you pair two opposing styles to create a harmonious blend?
 Because let's face it: Bohemian and minimal aren't two words we'd usually utter in the one sentence, let alone under one roof.
 It's important to remember this isn't as haphazard as the usual bohemian spread we've all come to know and love.
 To get this unique look right, you need to ensure the carefully edited and clean Scandinavian design thread still runs through each room.

-To cultivate the Scandinavian-boho style think found objects and sentimental treasures expertly layered within a white room with an organized vibe.
+To cultivate the Scandinavian-boho style, think found objects and sentimental treasures expertly layered within a white room with an organized vibe.

-Now that your walls are white, don't be afraid to experiment with color (not all Scandinavian homes are monochrome), but before you start making selections, be sure to choose shades within the same tonal family.
+Now that your walls are white, don't be afraid to experiment with color (not all Scandinavian homes are monochrome).
+But before you start making selections, be sure to choose shades within the same tonal family.
 In order to keep that minimalistic aesthetic favored by our European tastemakers, you need to restrain the palette a little.

 The key to a bohemian home is the worldly mashup of unique finds, rare collectibles, and odd brick-à-brac on the tables, shelves, and mantels.
-But the Scandinavian difference is in the expert curation of these sentimental treasures to gallery-like status.
+But the Scandinavian difference is in the expert curation of these sentimental treasures to a gallery-like status.
 These aren't just simply piled together randomly; their placement is carefully considered, edited, and finely tuned within a theme that's often color-coordinated.
 Just like the overall color of the room, keeping your trinkets in the same tonal family will allow you to play and build with ease.